WebHare/platform/whtree/modules/publisher/doc/topics/forms/custom-form-types.md

 </screens>
 ```

-For the settingextension tabsextension, valid insert points are: 'settings'
+For the settingextension tabsextension, valid insert points are: `settings`

 Use `this->contexts->editdocumentapi->readonly` to check if your settings should
 be in readonly mode